April 1, 2022

 - Applicant mailing and email addresses.

-- A description of the research (max 1000 words) which illustrates how the research relates to fire or emergencies.
-Preference will be given to projects which recognize and are consistent with the SFPE Research Roadmap.
-The project will be evaluated based on its technical quality, a clear methodology and expected outcomes.
+- A description of the student's research (max 1000 words) illustrating how the research relates to the science and practice of fire engineering.
+Preference will be given to students whose work is consistent with the Foundation's research priorities as identified in the SFPE Research Roadmap.
+The student's research will be evaluated based on its technical quality, a clear methodology, and expected outcomes.

-- A letter of support from the faculty member who will be supervising the research.
+- A letter of support from the faculty member who will be supervising the research which must include: a) support of the project and the applicant, and b) the qualifications of the faculty member in the field of fire protection engineering.

 - Evidence of the applicant’s university academic achievement in the form of transcripts or similar official documentation as well as publication record, especially for doctoral students.